Chick Cancer: Plot

+He then tells Brian he does not like women and relationships and that he wishes that he could do the same thing with the same sex.
+Brian says it is called "being gay", which intrigues Stewie.

 Meanwhile, Peter watches a chick flick with Lois, and is deeply moved by it.
 After renting several other chick flicks, Peter decides to make one of his own with his friends, entitled Steel Vaginas.
 The plot stars Peter as a man who claims he does not care much for women until he meets "Vageena Hertz", played by Lois, who is also his own daughter in the film.
 After Vageena almost drowns when she goes swimming too soon after eating, she is rushed to the hospital, but dies of an angry hymen.
 The film ends and is received badly by Peter's friends due to its poor plot outline, structure and not making any sense.

-During the closing credits of the episode, Stewie talks with Brian about how he does not like women and relationships, he talks about how he wishes that he could do the same thing with the same sex so Brian says, "They do; it's called being gay." to which Stewie replies, "Oh, that's what gay is?
-Oh, yeah, I could totally get into that."